 The event that started it all off in 1986.
 The BIMT was the very first high stakes, big game tournament in Hawaii to pay a cash purse that was outlined in Black and White and adhered to (really!) and the first to pay cash for tag and release.
 The base entry pays the top three largest marlin.
 Optionals pay most points and largest marlin per day.

-For an old fashioned, paper (printable) entry form click here: 2018 bimt cash
+For an old fashioned, paper (printable) entry form click here:6.
+2019 BIMT HMTS CASH

 Aug 15th 6PM – Pupus, Registration and Team Briefing at Hawaii Big Game Fishing Club.

-Aug 16th 7AM to 4PM – Fishing THRUSDAY
+Aug 16th 7AM to 4PM – Fishing FRIDAY

 Aug 18th 7PM – Awards Party at TBA FEATURING TBA

 Follow the links below to access the contest rules.
 To register, please download and complete the Team Entry Form and select a payment form according to your preferred method of payment.
 Mahalo.